dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 1. In the **Register an App ID** page, click the **Continue** button.
 1. In the **Confirm your App ID** page, review the information and then click the **Register** button.

-#### Create a development provisioning profile
+### Create a development provisioning profile

-Once the App ID has been created, the provisioning profile can be created.
-A provisioning profile contains information on what app (or apps, if it's a wildcard app ID) the profile relates to, who can use the profile (depending on the developer certificates that are added), and what devices can install the app.
+Once the App ID has been created, you should create a development provisioning profile.
+A provisioning profile contains information on what app (or apps, if it's a wildcard App ID) the profile relates to, who can use the profile (depending on the developer certificates that are added), and what devices can install the app.

-A provisioning profile for development can be created with the following steps:
+A development provisioning profile can be created with the following steps:

 1. In a web browser, go to the [Profiles](https://developer.apple.com/account/resources/profiles/list) section of Apple's developer portal and click the **+** button.
 1. In the **Register a New Provisioning Profile** page, in the **Development** section, select **iOS App Development** and click the **Continue** button.